(E-E) Ev.g.e.n.i.j ..K.o.z.l.o.v Berlin

 Pushkin Museum, Moscow, 1981.

-At the end of the hall is a reconstruction of Vladimir Tatlin's project for the Monument to the Third International (1919-1920)
+Located at the far end of the hall is a reconstruction of Vladimir Tatlin's project for the Monument to the Third International (1919-1920)

 Photo: Hans Kumpf 1981